The process of combining multiple accounts into a single account during the transition to Office 365.

 Outlook on the web

-Microsoft's service for accessing your Office 365 account via web browser.
+Microsoft's service for accessing your Microsoft 365 account via web browser.
 Log into Outlook on the web.

 A profile is what Outlook desktop client uses to remember the e-mail accounts and the settings that tell Outlook which account(s) to connect to and where your e-mail is stored.

-In Office 365, permissions can enable an individual to access another individual's mail, calendars, and contacts.
-For example, if User A wanted the ability to modify events in User B's calendar, User B would need to assign read/write/modify permissions to User A. Review complete list of permissions levels (and definitions): Office 365 - Mail and Calendar folder permission levels.
+In Microsoft 365, permissions can enable an individual to access another individual's mail, calendars, and contacts.
+For example, if User A wanted the ability to modify events in User B's calendar, User B would need to assign read/write/modify permissions to User A. Review complete list of permissions levels (and definitions): Microsoft 365 - Mail and Calendar folder permission levels.

 Post Office Protocol (POP) is an application-layer Internet standard protocol used by local email clients to retrieve e-mail from a remote server over a TCP/IP connection.

-In Office 365, your primary address is the email address associated with your Office 365 account that will appear as your "From" address on emails and calendar invites.
-It will also appear as a result in the address look up feature in Office 365.
+In Microsoft 365, your primary address is the email address associated with your Microsoft 365 account that will appear as your "From" address on emails and calendar invites.
+It will also appear as a result in the global address look up feature in Microsoft 365.
 For further information, click here.

 In Office 365, a resource account is a non-person account that can be classified as either "room" or "equipment".
 Examples can include meeting/conference rooms, audio-visual equipment, or vacation calendars.
 Individuals must be granted permissions to interact with a resource account.
 More details.